Health-Informatics-UoN/carrot-transform/work-me.md

 - for deplyment
     - [ ] determine how the accounring should be done on GH
 - for v2
+    - [x] get an integration test
+        - there's only one option
-    - [ ] make it work with v2
+    - [ ] make it work with v2's folder variant
+    - [ ] get v2's trino/postgresql variants working with the API interfaces
-    - [ ] check if v2 test(s) can be "normalised" to work like this?
+    - [x] check if v2 test(s) can be "normalised" to work like this?
-    - [ ] check if that "is v2" check i saw is usable
+        - yes?
 - for fun
+    - check if that "is v2" check i saw is usable
+        - it is; can i merge all the functionality?
     - test and see if we/i can auto-determine the person table
+        - tests indicate as such (for v1 anyway)